lakshayrohila/marktext-portable/README.md

    ![Download ZIP](https://drive.google.com/uc?export=view&id=176YmaZwHd4zNxNEXvHweqJ4aOLvvyH1-)

 5. This will download a file named **marktext-portable-master.zip**.
-Use your favourite utility to extract the **zip** file downloaded.
+Use your favorite utility to extract the **zip** file downloaded.

 6. **Step 4** will extract the **zip** file to a folder named **marktext-portable-master** (In case you don't like the name, rename the directory as you would rename any other directory).
 Open up the directory.
 It will look something like this-